Suzie Boulous CTA, on becoming Partner at Brown Wright Stein, tax education, and why she loves being a member of The Tax Institute.

 The best thing about membership

-She has been a member of The Tax Institute for over 6 years and completed the Chartered Tax Adviser and Diploma in Applied Taxation programs at the Institute.
+She has been a member of The Tax Institute for over 6 years and completed the Chartered Tax Adviser Program and Graduate Diploma in Applied Tax Law at the Institute.

 “Personally, the best thing about being a member of The Tax Institute has been having access to CPD events and education programs such as the CTA program,” she admits.